Blazor currently has five hosting options:

 Cons

-Blazor server-side sets up an in-memory session for the current client and uses SignalR to communicate between the .NET running on the server and the client's browser.
+Interactive Server sets up an in-memory session for the current client and uses SignalR to communicate between the .NET running on the server and the client's browser.
 All memory and CPU usage comes at a cost to the server, for all users.
-It also means that the client is tied to the server that first served it, so doesn't work with load-balancing.
+It also requires session affinity (sticky sessions) or the Azure SignalR Service when load-balancing.

 <p>